splunk/observability-workshop/docs/rum/RUM-Setup.md

 There is no reference of the Splunk or Open Telemetry Beacon (The function that is used to send RUM Metrics and Traces )

 ---

-## 3. Find the web (URL) of your Workshop Host's Online Boutique
+## 3. Find the web (URL) of the RUM enabled Online Boutique

-The Online Boutique we are going to use for RUM is viewable on port 81 of the Workshop host EC2 instance's IP address and will be provide to you at this point.</br>
+The Online Boutique we are going to use for RUM is viewable on port 81 of the RUM Enabled instance's IP address and will be provide to you at this point.</br>

-We are all connecting to the Online Boutique of the workshops host for this RUM session.
+We are all connecting to the extra  RUM Enabled Online Boutique provided by workshops host for this RUM session.

-Open a new web browser and go to `http://{==WORKSHOP-HOST-EC2-IP==}:81/` where you will then be able to see the RUM enabled Online Boutique running.
+Open a new web browser and go to `http://{==RUM-HOST-EC2-IP==}:81/` where you will then be able to see the RUM enabled Online Boutique running.

 And again view the source of the HTML Page as described in the previous section:

 ---

-## 4. Review the Changes made to enable RUM in the HEAD section of the hosts Online-Boutique Web page
+## 4. Review the Changes made to enable RUM in the HEAD section of the RUM enabled Online-Boutique

 The changes for RUM are placed in the HEAD section of the hosts Web page, Below is the hosts updated HEAD section with the changes required to enable RUM: